NoriSte/cypress-twitch-with-fabio-biondi/README.md

 - Node.js 14
 - NPM 6.14

-## Getting ready for the course
+## Getting ready to play with the exercises

-Are you ready for the course?
-Check it out with the following guide.
+Check out with the following guide.

 - Installing everything listed in the [Environment](#environment) section
 - Launching `$ npm install`